QingZ11/nebula-website/content/en/posts/how-indexing-works-in-nebula-graph/index.md

 ### REBUILD index

 Like most databases,  you can load a bulk of records (vertices and edges) without any index, and rebuild the indices offline after the load, to improve the batch load performance. **Nebula Graph** uses the following command to force the storage rebuild indices again.
-As you can imagine, this rebuild is a heavy IO opertion, and we suggest you not to do it at online serving (at least your system load is low).
+As you can imagine, this rebuild is a heavy IO operation, and we suggest you not to do it at online serving (at least your system load is low).

 ```cpp
 REBUILD {TAG | EDGE} INDEX <index_name> [OFFLINE]